Grundy, Virginia: Red Jacket Mine explosion

 On April 25, 1938, a catastrophic mine explosion happened in the Keen Mountain Coal Mine.
-45 were killed and 3 injured.
+Forty-five were killed and three injured.
 This is widely regarded as one of the worst mining disasters in Virginia's history.
 The disaster was reported in the Charleston Gazette.

-Grundy Flood-control Project
+Grundy Flood-Control Project

 Since 1929, Grundy has suffered nine major floods of the adjoining Levisa Fork River.
 After the inundation of April 4, 1977, many businesses did not reopen, and owners abandoned the buildings that housed them.
-In 1984 many businesses flooded again.
+In 1984, another flood again damaged many of the local businesses.

 A 21st-century project to relocate much of the town to higher ground has been completed.
 The project started in 2001.
 The mountain on the other side of the Levisa Fork was blasted to create 13 acre of relatively level land.
 After a few years of blasting, utilities were placed and new bridges were built across the river.
-A new town center on the west bank features a multi-level Wal-Mart with a parking deck.
+A new town center on the west bank features a multi-level Walmart with a parking deck.

 Buildings backing on the river have been demolished, and a new flood wall protects the county courthouse.
 U.S. Route 460 was relocated to the top of the flood wall.
 Businesses formerly located downtown were relocated to an industrial building located just outside town.
 State Route 83 will be rerouted to meet U.S. Route 460 down the street where U.S. Route 460 originally took a directional split to go through downtown Grundy.
 Additional work upriver is under study to reroute U.S. Route 460 inland from its current path.